 "Sorry, something came up and we couldn't make it."

-Shawn looked down on the beach where she saw the younger children playing in the sand.
+Shawn and Lily walked to the beach where the younger children were playing in the sand.

-"What's with this place?" he asked Lily.
-"When I was here last week, everything looked different.
+"What's with this place?" the perplexed young man asked.
+"When I was here last week, everything was different.
 I didn't see one ride that looked even remotely operational, and the carousel was gone."